 - Anyone who wants to learn more about the NERC CIP standards

-After attending this NERC Critical Infrastructure Protection Training Workshop, you will be able to:
+Upon completing this NERC Critical Infrastructure Protection (CIP) course, learners will be able to meet these objectives:

-NERC Critical Infrastructure Protection (CIP) Training - Course Content:
+NERC Critical Infrastructure Protection (CIP) Training - COURSE SYLLABUS

 - Introduction to NERC, FERC and NERC CIP